Brazilian presidential candidate stabbed at campaign rally

 After the attack, he is seen flinching and then goes out of view.
 Other videos show supporters carrying him to a car and hitting a man who was apparently the attacker.

-Bolsonaro was taken to a hospital in the city he was campaigning, Juiz de Fora, about 125 miles (200 kilometers) north of Rio de Janeiro, and was in good condition, Santiago said.
+Bolsonaro was taken to a hospital in the city he was campaigning, Juiz de Fora, about 125 miles north of Rio de Janeiro, and was in good condition, Santiago said.

 Santiago said the attacker was identified as Adelio Bispo de Oliveira.
 He said the suspect was beaten badly by Bolsonaro supporters after the attack.
 The man was arrested in 2013 for another assault, police said.